Everything You Need to Record Awesome Videos on Your Travels

 Do you want to take videos while you’re on-the-go?
 Consider packing a camera stabilizer.
 A camera stabilizer is a handheld device on which you can strap your camera.
 It keeps the camera steady so you can shoot smooth video while you’re in motion, and it’s a great tool to have if you plan on shooting videos while you’re hiking, trekking through a city, or sitting in the passenger seat of a vehicle.

 An action camera is a camera that’s ready to accompany you on your most daring adventures.
+They’re much smaller than standard cameras, allowing you to carry them with one hand without any trouble.
 GoPro is the most popular action camera on the market because it’s easy to pack, easy to strap onto your gear, and shoots quality videos.
 No matter which brand you choose, make sure that your action camera has some sort of waterproof shell (important for shooting snowboarding videos or for recording marine life while you scuba dive).
+You can also purchase a protective case if you’re worried that your camera will get scratches during your travels.

 Don’t use your primary camera for activities that involve speed, heights, possible collisions, or water.
 DSLRs and mirrorless cameras aren’t built for those kinds of activities.
 They’re also very expensive and you don’t want to put your investment at risk.